lhiuming/violet/README.md

 `violet` is a hobby project for experimenting new rendering techniques with 🦀Rust and 🌋Vulkan.
 Currently it features:

-- ReSTIR-based hybrid-renderer, with ray-traced dynamic GI
+- A ReSTIR-based hybrid-renderer, with real-time ray-traced GI
 - SVGF/ReLAX style denoiser, filtering indirect diffuse and specular separately
+- Spatial Hash Grid world radiance cache (scratch)
 - Reference Path tracer
 - glTF model loading
 - Render graph (scratch)

-![Sponza rendered with restir](https://github.com/lhiuming/violet/assets/2281376/527df52f-1130-43c2-a38f-8a2f1467d43a) (Sponza rendererd with `restir`)
+![Sponza rendered with restir](https://github.com/lhiuming/violet/assets/2281376/527df52f-1130-43c2-a38f-8a2f1467d43a) (*Sponza* rendererd with `restir`)

 ## Dig into the Codebase